Snowshoe Lava Field: Subglacial centres

 SLF-1 is Tennena Cone which is one of the few glaciovolcanic features at Mount Edziza that have been investigated in detail.
 It has been mapped into four subdivisions, all of which are exposed on the eastern, southern and western flanks of the cone.
 The first subdivision is massive and crudely bedded tuff breccia exposed in near-vertical cliffs on the flanks of Tennena Cone.
 Exposed in scarps on the eastern and southern flanks of Tennena Cone is lapilli tuff of the second subdivision which forms 10 to 30 cm beds.
-Two 1 m wide dikes comprise the third subdivision, both of which consist of fragmented plagioclase-phyric rock.
+Two 1 m wide dikes compose the third subdivision, both of which consist of fragmented plagioclase-phyric rock.
 The first dike forms a 5 m high remnant and is exposed on the eastern flank of Tennena Cone whereas the second dike is exposed 50 m to the south.
 In addition to occurring on the eastern flank, the second dike is also exposed on the western flank and along the summit ridge of Tennena Cone.
 The fourth subdivision consists of pillow and fluidal lavas that overlie tuff breccia in the northern section of the cone.

 About 1.5 km south of Tennena Cone is SLF-2, a smaller crescent-shaped nunatak protruding through the western portion of Tencho Glacier.
 It may be the remains of a parasitic cone closely related to Tennena Cone or it may be an extension of Tennena Cone since it consists of similar geology.
 SLF-3 at the southern terminus of Tencho Glacier is a crescent-shaped ridge that has been overridden by glacial ice.
-Crudely bedded tuff breccia and quenched flow fragments comprise the entire ridge, which may be the remains of a tuff ring that formed in a meltwater lake.
+Crudely bedded tuff breccia and quenched flow fragments form the entire ridge, which may be the remains of a tuff ring that formed in a meltwater lake.
 In contrast to Tennena Cone which was constructed on a steep slope, SLF-3 is underlain by flat-lying terrain of the Big Raven Plateau.
 This likely resulted in their differing geomorphology; the Tennena Cone eruption sent both lava and meltwater down the steep western flank of Ice Peak whereas ejecta from the SLF-3 eruption ponded inside a meltwater lake when Tencho Glacier extended onto the flat plateau surface.